environmental quality incentives program (eqip)

 NRCS accepts applications for EQIP on a continuous basis; however there are cutoff dates to receive funding for a given year.
 The application process is competitive.
 Contact your local NRCS office to determine your eligibility, learn about priority practices for your region, and discuss the practices you want to do in your forest.

 Applications are accepted on a rolling basis.
-Get your application for 2022 funding started today by contacting your local NRCS office’s District Conservationist!
+Get your application for the current years funding started today by contacting your local NRCS office’s District Conservationist!

 To learn more about the EQIP program in your state go to: